Ladvien/ladvien.github.io/_drafts/2019-01-10-natural-language-processing-deep-learning.md

         continue
 ```

 Here's where the magic happens.
 The `for-loop` iterates over the words in the `tokenizer` object `word_index`.
-It attempts to find the word in word-embeddings and if it does, it adds the vector to the embedding matrix at a row respective to its index in the `word_index` object.
+It attempts to find the word in word-embeddings, and if it does, it adds the vector to the embedding matrix at a row respective to its index in the `word_index` object.

 Confused?
 Me too.
 Let's visualize it.